 Desi cow milk is an excellent source of calcium.
 This trace element has a positive effect on the growth of children, strengthens bones and teeth.
 The Vitamin D present here also contributes to the absorption of calcium and contributes to its deposition in the bones and dentin (tooth tissues).

 Thus, the use of cow’s milk effectively prevents the development of rickets and osteoporosis.
 It is at an early and transitional age that the strength of the skeleton is laid and the maximum bone mass is accumulated, on which the predisposition to fractures for life will depend.
 The direct connection of calcium intake with milk with its deposition in the skeletal system of adolescents is a proven fact.

 Favorably affects the cardiovascular system .
 Calcium found in milk also improves vascular elasticity.
-In addition, thanks to this component, cow’s milk prevents the development of heart disease.
-In the course of research, scientists found that if you drink one glass of milk every day, then the risk of a stroke or heart attack is reduced by 40%.
+In addition, thanks to this component, cow’s milk prevent the development of heart disease.
+In the course of the research, scientists found that if you drink one glass of milk every day, then the risk of a stroke or heart attack is reduced by 40%.
 The complex beneficial effect of milk on the cardiovascular system is ensured by its high potassium content and the ability to slightly lower blood pressure.

-Desi Cow Milk Strengthens the nervous system
+Desi Cow Milk Strengthens the Nervous System

 Desi cow milk is known as an excellent tool that helps in the treatment of diseases of the nervous system.
-However, daily use of cow’s milk in the morning strengthens the psyche and supplies the body with energy, providing the person with vivacity.
-And if you drink milk before bedtime, then you will be provided with a healthy and sound sleep.
-GFO Farming brings you desi cow milk that contains iron, copper, zinc, iodine, cobalt, molybdenum, tin, selenium, fluorine and several dozens of other trace elements, all of which are easily absorbed by the body.
+However, the daily use of cow’s milk in the morning strengthens the psyche and supplies the body with energy, providing the person with vivacity.
+And if you drink milk before bedtime, then you will be provided with healthy and sound sleep.
+GFO Farming brings you desi cow milk that contains iron, copper, zinc, iodine, cobalt, molybdenum, tin, selenium, fluorine and several dozens other trace elements, all of which are easily absorbed by the body.